ArmaanMcleod/Education/COMP10001/Project2/README.md

 Second project for COMP10001.
 A basic construction of a word-level speech recognition system, which was a challenging project, but a very fun program to write.
+Learnt alot of python programming in this subject.